GilOliveira/schemadotorg/README.md

 # TBD

-- How do we implement common content types and components?
+- How do we implement common content types and components? @see TYPES.md
-  - teaser
-  - slideshow
-  - lists
-  - forms
-  - toc
-  - faq
-  - timeline

 - Should you be able to map the same field to multiple properties?
   - body => description and disambiguatingDescription